stefano-v37/password-manager/README.md

 # password-manager
 Password manager to store encrypted passwords.

-### Installation
+### 1. Installation
-The repository is supposed to run with packages listed in ".\environment.yml".
-I suggest using conda commands (from Anaconda or Miniconda) in shell:
+The repository has been developed with packages listed in ".\environment.yml".
+These assure the stability of the module and I suggest using conda commands (from Anaconda or Miniconda) in shell:

 ```
 conda env create path-to-package\environment.yml`